-It is the opinion of Greenberg Traurig, LLP that for Federal income tax purposes (i) the trust will not be treated as an association or publicly traded partnership taxable as a corporation, and (ii) the notes will be classified as indebtedness (except in the case of notes held by (a) the depositor or any of its affiliates or (b) any person in whose hands, upon the effectiveness of proposed Treasury regulations under section 385 of the Internal Revenue Code of 1986, as amended (the "Code"), the notes would be not treated in their entirety as indebtedness for Federal income tax purposes).
+It is the opinion of Greenberg Traurig, LLP that for U.S. federal income tax purposes (i) the trust will not be treated as an association or publicly traded partnership taxable as a corporation, and (ii) the notes will be classified as indebtedness (except in the case of notes held by (a) the depositor or any of its affiliates (including, without limitation, the issuing entity, the sponsor and the originator) or (b) any person in whose hands, or in the hands of a predecessor holder, the notes would be not treated in their entirety as indebtedness for U.S. federal income tax purposes under regulations promulgated under section 385 of the Internal Revenue Code of 1986, as amended (the "Code").